MohammedBuraiah/swagger_autogenerate/README.md

 The gem automatically observes the request/response patterns during the execution of test scenarios, generating accurate Swagger YAML files that reflect the API's behavior. developers and consumers can better understand and interact with the APIs.

+## Dependencies

+The SwaggerAutogenerate gem depends on the rspec-rails gem, which brings the RSpec testing framework to Ruby on Rails.
+Please install rspec-rails first: https://github.com/rspec/rspec-rails Then continue the installation process.

 ## Installation

 1) Open your Gemfile located at ./Gemfile